djjd47130/JD-TestApp/README.md

 # JD-TestApp

-Test Application for JD Solutions
+Test Application for JD Solutions.
+As of recent, a generalized application shell.

 ## IMPORTANT NOTE